-Mackman was approached by Natures Menu, the premium natural pet food manufacturer, to identify and create profiles of cat owners in order to inform a targeted marketing strategy.
+Mackman Research was approached by Natures Menu, the premium natural pet food manufacturer, to identify and create profiles of cat owners in order to inform a targeted marketing strategy.

 Natures Menu was established in 1981 in Norfolk, starting life as a small family business with a focus on natural pet food.
 They offer an extensive range of raw and natural pet foods for both cats and dogs, ensuring that their recipes are nutritionally balanced and locally sourced.
 Natures Menu has a wide range of employees, from a dedicated customer service team to registered veterinarians.
 Their welfare and quality standards comply with DEFRA approved micro-biological testing and raw material traceability.
 This means that pet owners can be sure that their cat or dog is eating only the best food available.